Schengen Area: Local border traffic at external borders

 On 28 April 2014, Moldova was classified as an 'Annex II' nationality.
 On 11 June 2017, Ukraine was classified as an 'Annex II' nationality.
-Therefore, Moldovan and Ukrainian citizens who hold biometric passports no longer require a visa to enter the Schengen Area and Romania, thus obviating the need to apply for a local border traffic permit (unless they wish to spend more than 90 days in a 180-day period permitted by the visa exemption, given that local border traffic permit holders are allowed to stay for 3 months in the border area on each entry).
+Therefore, Moldovan and Ukrainian citizens who hold biometric passports no longer require a visa to enter the Schengen Area, thus obviating the need to apply for a local border traffic permit (unless they wish to spend more than 90 days in a 180-day period permitted by the visa exemption, given that local border traffic permit holders are allowed to stay for 3 months in the border area on each entry).

 There are or have been plans for Lithuania–Russia, Poland–Belarus, Bulgaria–Serbia and Bulgaria–North Macedonia local border traffic agreements.

 The agreement between Poland and Belarus had been due to enter into force by 2012, but was delayed by Belarus, with no implementation date set (as of Oct 2012).

 In late 2009, Norway began issuing one-year multiple-entry visas, without the usual requirement of having family or a business partner in Norway, called Pomor-Visas, to Russians from Murmansk Oblast, and later to those from Arkhangelsk Oblast.
 Finland is not planning border permits, but has issued over one million regular visas for Russians in 2011, and many of them multiple-entry visas.
 The EU was planning to allow up to 5-year validity on multiple-entry visas for Russians.

 There is also a similar system for local border traffic permits between Spain and Morocco regarding Ceuta and Melilla.
 This system is older and was included in the 1991 accession treaty of Spain to the Schengen Area.
 In this case there are identity checks for anyone travelling to other parts of the Schengen Area (possible by boat and air only).
 Such checks are not the rule for other local border traffic zones.